einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/sampling-gamelan.md

 ### Step 6: Submission
 - Create a folder for each instrument your team sampled, and put all samples and photos relating to that instrument inside this folder.
-- Place your team’s files in a folder labeled: `TeamName_Instrument`.
+- Place your team’s folders (containing all edited sounds and photos) into a single "master folder" labeled: `TeamName_Instrument`.
-- Submit to the shared class drive by the deadline.
+- Submit your team's _"master folder"_ to the shared class drive by the deadline.
 - All teams’ files will be consolidated into a **master class sample library**.

 ### Step 7: (Optional) Try Sampler